reshu02005/AntiSpamBot/README.md

 # 📧 Spam Email Detection using Machine Learning

 # Overview
 This project is a "Machine Learning-based Spam Email Classifier" that predicts whether an email is spam or not using the "Naïve Bayes algorithm".
-It is implemented in "Python" using **Jupyter Notebook** and various ML libraries.
+It is implemented in "Python" using **Google Colab** and various ML libraries.

 # Goal of the Project
 The main objective is to develop a model that can classify emails as **spam** or **not spam** with high accuracy.
 The dataset is sourced from "Kaggle", and the Naïve Bayes classifier is used for training and prediction.